 Please download the pre-travel questionnaire here or pick one up from the store and bring it with you to your appointment.

-We do not charge any consultation fees, however should you attend an appointment and not require any medicines from us, a £20 consultation fee shall apply.
+We do not charge any consultation fees, however should you attend an appointment and not require any vaccines or medicines from us, a £20 consultation fee shall apply.

-We also stock Moskito Guard which is a DEET-free insect repellent, containing 20% picaridin recommended by WHO and Public Health England.
+We stock a range of DEET insect repellents and Moskito Guard which is a DEET-free insect repellent, containing 20% picaridin recommended by WHO and Public Health England.